kondrak/oculusvr_samples/MinimumOpenGL/README.md

 How to build
 -------
 The application was built using VS2013.
-It should work out of the box with SDK 0.5.0.1.
 To compile, you need to set a OCULUS_SDK environment variable which points to the root directory of your Oculus SDK.

 Dependencies
 -------